theneva/dissertation/src/background.md

 @evans-fowler:domain-driven-design:2003 [p.
 1] used the term _domain_  about the _subject area_ to which a piece of software is applied.
 In this context, the entire set of services is a software expression of the domain: it both contains the data, and provides means of accessing and manipulating it.
 A domain has multiple contexts, especially on big projects, so it is important to define _Bounded Contexts_^[http://martinfowler.com/bliki/BoundedContext.html] in which a model applies [@evans-fowler:domain-driven-design:2003, pp. 298--299].
 A project should initially be a monolith, and be decomposed into microservices as it grows in size and complexity [@newman:building-microservices:2015, loc.
 804].

 Each _client_ in a system is an expression of a Bounded Context.
-A client has traditionally meant a website, rendered to static assets (HTML, CSS, and JavaScript) on the server before being sent to the client.
-In a system with only microservices and clients, the clients themselves will connect directly to one or more microservices.
+A client has traditionally meant a website, rendered to static assets (HTML, CSS, and JavaScript) on the server before being sent to the end user's web browser.
+In a system with only microservices and clients, the client connects directly to one or more services.
 It is then the client's task to combine data in a meaningful way and display it to the user.

 TODO: Figure ^?